How To Increase Flesch Kincaid Grade Level

 This may be suitable for sizable academic research articles but not always for web content.
 Only if people understand what you’re writing can this happen.
 As a result, a book that is complex or lengthy will quickly lose readers.

-Let’s imagine a visitor leaves your site without spending any time on it.
+Let’s imagine a visitor leaving your site without spending any time on it.
 Negative scores will appear in your analytics.
 You’ll probably find that people are spending less time on your website.
 Keep an eye out for increasing exit and bounce rates.
 All of these issues have an impact on how websites appear on search engine results pages.

 Google and other major search engines keep track of how quickly visitors abandon your site.
 Visitors can depart for a variety of reasons.
 Bad design, stale content, a problematic backend, and poor readability are among them.